GST Council defers hike on textiles from 5% to 12%

 Also Read: GST returns filing deadline extended till Feb 28

+West Bengal's former finance minister Amit Mitra had earlier urged the Union finance minister to roll back a proposed hike in textile from 5 per cent to 12 per cent saying this would lead to the closure of around one lakh textile units and 15 lakh job losses.

-Telangana Industries Minister KT Rama Rao has also urged the Centre to withdraw its proposed plan to increase GST rates.
+Telangana Industries Minister KT Rama Rao also urged the Centre to withdraw its proposed plan to increase GST rates.

-Industry has also opposed the rise in tax from five per cent, citing higher compliance costs especially for the unorganised sector and MSMEs besides making the poor man's clothing expensive.
+Industry also opposed the rise in tax from five per cent, citing higher compliance costs especially for the unorganised sector and MSMEs besides making the poor man's clothing expensive.

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today